cwilling/xkeys-server/README.md

 # Installation

-These instructions are for installaton on Raspberry Pi but may be sufficiently generic to apply, with minimal chenge, to other Linux-based systems.
+These instructions are for installaton on Raspberry Pi but may be sufficiently generic to apply, with minimal change, to other Linux-based systems.

 First ensure that the mosquitto MQTT broker is installed and running:
 ```